Skip to Content

 Another factor to take into consideration is the colour matching process.
 Other transfer techniques use a CMYK printing process, however, the colours for screen printed transfers are Pantone matched, so exact Pantone colours can be achieved, which is essential if you are trying to follow brand guidelines and need to produce an accurate Pantone colour.

-Screen Printed Transfers vs DTF Printing
+Comparing Screen Printed Transfers vs DTF Printing Methods

-In terms of feel and longevity, screen printed transfers often outperform, delivering a softer, longer-lasting result.
-On the other hand, DTF is ideal for short-run custom jobs with detailed artwork and no colour limitations.
+When comparing screen printed transfers vs DTF (Direct to Film) printing, it’s important to consider finish, durability, and application.
 When choosing between DTF vs screen print transfers, consider whether your priority is texture, durability, and brand colour accuracy or digital detail and flexibility.

 Advantages of Direct to Garment Printing DTG